 The post office was named Lutz, borrowing from Lutz Junction, the name that brothers William and Charles Lutz had given to the rail depot they had established there.
 Lutz was established when the name changed from "North Tampa" in January 1913.

 Three miles south of the train depot, this welcome sign is placed where Florida Avenue (US 41) and Nebraska Avenue come together.
-The area is known as "The Apex" and in the 1800's was a stage coach stop.
+The area is known as "The Apex" and in the 1800's was a stage coach stop for the Old Tampa & Brooksville mail route.
+See 1882 map at left.

 Read some surprising facts about the new signs and the original signs which were removed during the road construction.
 The D.O.T. was NOT going to allow them because "Welcome" signs can only be placed for incorporated areas.
 Read how Grandpa got around this!